scottstanie/scottstanie.github.io/_posts/articles/2016-01-15-gps-in-a-nutshell.md

 - /articles/2016/01/15/gps/in/a/nutshell
 ---

-# What Is GPS?

-This is a summary of a Lunchtime Learning talk given at Cogo Labs on the basics of GPS, full of beautiful graphics and compelling PowerPoint art.
+*This is a summary of a Lunchtime Learning talk given at Cogo Labs on the basics of GPS, full of beautiful graphics and compelling PowerPoint art.
-The talk gave an overview of the GPS system, described the concepts that make GPS possible, and dove into some of the signal processing under the covers.
+The talk gave an overview of the GPS system, described the concepts that make GPS possible, and dove into some of the signal processing under the covers.*

 ### What GPS Is Not

-Before saying exactly what GPS is, we can first clarify what it is not.

 - It's not an iPhone app
   - Phones have a full GPS receiver inside (looks like a small chip)